-For most people, the cancer experience doesn’t end when treatment ends.
+For most people, the cancer experience doesn’t end on the last day of treatment.
 Life after breast cancer treatment can present its own challenges.
 You may have mixed feelings when treatment ends, and worry that every ache and pain means the cancer is coming back.

 Learn more about: